E53klasky/postProcessing-/README.md

 - ✅ Works for both 2D and 3D modes
 - ✅ Supports multiple variables
 - ⚠️ Parallel processing implementation is in development
+- ⚠️ Probly can make it better

 ### compression.py

-Compress ADIOS2 BP5 files using MGARD compression.
+Compress ADIOS2 BP files using MGARD compression.

 **Status**:

 - ✅ Works with XML configuration files
 - ⚠️ Standalone operation (without XML) is in development
+- ⚠️ Onlhy takes in MGARD

 ### RMSE.py